deepin-community/libxkbcommon/README.md

         -Denable-x11=false \
         -Dxkb-config-root=/usr/share/X11/xkb \
         -Dx-locale-root=/usr/share/X11/locale
-    ninja -C build
+    meson compile -C build

 ## API

-While libxkbcommon's API is somewhat derived from the classic XKB API as found in X11/extensions/XKB.h and friends, it has been substantially reworked to expose fewer internal details to clients.
+While libxkbcommon's API is somewhat derived from the classic XKB API as found in `X11/extensions/XKB.h` and friends, it has been substantially reworked to expose fewer internal details to clients.

 See the [API Documentation](https://xkbcommon.org/doc/current/modules.html).